totalnoMartina/yoga-moon-child/README.md

 All images are provided by Dominka Urbanska and I was given permission to use it on this site.
 There is an image of Dali Dhamma, yoga teacher which was taken from his [website](https://bookretreats.com/teacher/dali-dhamma).

 The linear gradient code was taken from [here](https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient())

+The code for the icon next to title is from this [link](https://stackoverflow.com/questions/48822168/how-to-add-any-image-as-a-icon-in-title)